anfrodriguezri/alife/README.md

 # Alife

 This repository contains a C++ implementation of an artificial society in a Prey Predator environment including some Artificial Life models seen in the Artificial Life course offered at Universidad Nacional de Colombia by professor Jonatan Gomez (Semester 2018 - I).
-At the core of these models we can see the evidence of emergence of behaviour from complex systems that use basic rules of local interactions.
+At the core of these models we can see evidence of emergence of behaviour from complex systems that use basic rules for local interactions.

 The models included in the implementation are: